apache/royale-docs/frameworks-and-libraries.md

 * [PureMVC](https://github.com/PureMVC/puremvc-as3-multicore-framework/wiki){:target='_blank'} is a lightweight framework for creating applications based upon the classic Model-View-Controller design meta-pattern.
 Is part of [The PureMVC Framework](https://puremvc.org){:target='_blank'} that implements the same library in many other popular languages and technologies.

 ## Libraries

+Are you new to Royale libraries?
+[Read what they are and how to use them](libraries/library-basics).

 * There are a large number of [ActionScript3](features/as3) libraries that should "just work" when you import them into your Royale application.
 Others may need adjustment if they presume that your application will run on Flash, not in a modern browser.
 * Use the [ExternalInterface](features/external-interface) class to connect with and use external JavaScript libraries in your Royale project.